Last Updated on January 30, 2022 by Chenée Lewis

 - 1 ¾ cups (219 g) all-purpose flour - 228g

 - Preheat oven to 350°F (180°C).
-Spray an 8-inch round cake pan with baking spray with flour; line bottom of pan with parchment paper.
+Spray an 8-inch round cake pan with baking spray with flour; line bottom of pan with parchment paper.baking spray

 - In a large mixing bowl, combine sugar and lemon zest.
-Rub sugar and zest together to thoroughly release oils.1 cup granulated sugar, 2 tbsp lemon zest
+Rub sugar and zest together to thoroughly release oils.1 cup organic cane sugar, 2 tablespoon lemon zest

-- Whisk in olive oil, pistachio oil, applesauce, soy milk, lemon juice, and vanilla, mixing between each addition.½ cup extra-virgin olive oil, 2 tbsp toasted pistachio oil, ¼ cup unsweetened applesauce, ⅔ cup soy milk, 2 tbsp lemon juice, ½ tsp pure vanilla extract
+- Whisk in olive oil, pistachio oil, applesauce, soy milk, lemon juice, and vanilla, mixing between each addition.½ cup extra-virgin olive oil, 2 tablespoon toasted pistachio oil, ¼ cup unsweetened applesauce, ⅔ cup soy milk, 2 tablespoon lemon juice, ½ teaspoon pure vanilla extract

-- Sift in flour, baking powder, baking soda, and salt, and fold until just combined.1½ tsp baking powder, ½ tsp baking soda, ½ tsp kosher salt, 1 ¾ cups all-purpose flour
+- Sift in flour, baking powder, baking soda, and salt, and fold until just combined.1½ teaspoon baking powder, ½ teaspoon baking soda, ½ teaspoon kosher salt, 1 ¾ cups all-purpose flour

 - Transfer batter into prepared pan and bake until a toothpick inserted in center comes out clean, approximately 35 minutes. .